Abhay6arg/DBMS-lab/EXPT4.md

 # INTEGRITY CONSTRAINTS
-## Q1)Create the table Department with the attributes listed.
-Add Primary key constraint to the column DEPTNO of DEPT table.
+## Q1)Create the table Department with the attributes listed.Add Primary key constraint to the column DEPTNO of DEPT table.

 ```sql
 CREATE TABLE DEPT (